zenecture/neuroflow/README.md

 ```

 The focus `Ω` on a specific layer gives a function, which can be applied just like the net it stems from.
-The type signature of the function is derived from the first and the focused layers algebraic types.
+The type signature of the function is derived from the input and the focused layers algebraic types.
 Another
 scenario where focusing is useful is when weights are initialized to train a model, i. e. the activations of
 the layers can be watched and adjusted to find good values.